A step-by-step guide to activity-driven organizational design

 - Work creates the goods or services which drive the firm’s financial performance

 - Financial performance determines the firm’s valuation in capital markets

 In short, if you start with the stock price and work your way down, you always end up with work.

 If we accept that logic, the question is no longer whether firms should design around work, it’s how best to do it.
 There is of course significant precedent for this in the field of industrial engineering.
 Time and motion studies and process optimization have created trillions of dollars in value by streamlining operations in factories and fulfillment centers.
 But in these cases the relationship between the work and the value it creates is explicit and quantifiable.
 The number of orders processed per hour or boxes shipped per day is discrete, tangible, and conveniently easy to count.

 But what about a research scientist designing a new product or an HR Business Partner onboarding a new employee?
 In such cases the connection between the work and the value it creates is tenuous and indirect; measuring it becomes a more complex undertaking.
-Concentra approaches this thorny problem through a technique called activity-driven organization design using OrgVue.
+Orgvue approaches this thorny problem through a technique called activity-driven organization design using the Orgvue platform.

-Our definition of Activity-Driven Organization Design is the process of analyzing the activities performed by the workforce to ensure they align to the overall business strategy.
+Our definition of Activity-Driven Organization Design is the process of analyzing the activities performed by the workforce to ensure they align with the overall business strategy.

 Three Steps to Activity-Driven Organization Design